bodkan/slendr/inst/extdata/backend_comments.md

 ---

-###
+### ✅ Done

 > You seem to be using two-space indents, I'd suggest tabs?
 Note that SLiMgui can prettyprint your code for you, either shallowly (click the button) or deeply (option-click the button).

-I hope this won't ruin our friendship, but I'm a card-carrying member of the spaces-and-not-tabs camp. 😬 However, I do admit that the two-space indents actually comes from a tidyverse recommended R style guide which perhaps doesn't make sense to use for non-R code (it's just a default that RStudio has that I just stuck with).
+I hope this won't ruin our friendship, but I'm a card-carrying member of the spaces-and-not-tabs camp. 😬 However, I do admit that the two-space indent style comes from an R style guide which perhaps doesn't make sense to use for non-R code (it's just a default that RStudio has that I just stuck with).
 My eyes are already used to these shallow indents, but I changed these to four-space indents.
+Hopefully a reasonable compromise.

 ---

-### ✅ done
+### ⏳ In-progress

 > Ah, so, I just tried to prettyprint your script in SLiMgui, since the tiny indents were bothering me.  :->  It gave an error, "unexpected token '{'", because of your {{seed}} type placeholders, which violate Eidos syntax.
 It'd be nice if your script was syntax-compliant, so maybe you can look for a different way of doing this templating?
 One possibility would be to just use a placeholder that already looks like a symbol, like X_X_SEED instead of {{seed}}, or something.
 Another possibility would be to use a string, like "{{seed}}" including the quotes, and replace not just the {{seed}} part but the whole "{{seed}}" placeholder.
 Etc.  Anything so the script parses as compliant Eidos code; without that, SLiMgui has one hand tied behind its back, and I pretty much always work in SLiMgui.